dman-coders/oembed_scraper/README.md

  It should be possible to use this as a "catch-all" or wildcard provider, as it is *very* broad about what it accepts.

-#### Walkthrough for Drupal Media integration
+#### Walkthrough - installing this for Drupal Media integration

+The Drupal Media package, combines with media_oembed is a consumer of oEmbeds.

-First, install this script on the same server you want to be running Drupal on, and ensure it's responding OK.
+First, install _this_ script on the same server you want to be running Drupal on, and ensure it's responding OK.

 Next, on your Drupal7 site,
 * Download and enable a bunch of modules